guker/currennt/README.md

-# Currennt 'CUDA-enabled machine learning library for recurrent neural networks'
+# CURRENNT
-This is in the internal ONT copy of the [CURRENNT](http://sourceforge.net/projects/currennt/) software, branched from 0.2-RC1.
+This is in the internal ONT copy of the [CURRENNT](http://sourceforge.net/projects/currennt/) software for training and applying recurrent neural networks, branched from 0.2-RC1.

 Project [README](README)